Ladakh – Journey across the Roof of the World

 The best way to see the capital is simply by walking through its streets.
 Along the main street the Buddhist women with their tall hats chatter freely as they sell vegetables.
 Narrow lanes veer up and wind their way through the old city.
 You pass old dwellings clustered together on the slope and finally end up at the 16th century Leh Khar Palace and its gompa, the Temple of the Guardian Deities, perched on top of the hill.
 Though ruined and austere for ages, Leh Palace still makes an unforgettable backdrop to the mud city.

-Morning exploration of the local market, then in the afternoon drive to the monasteries of Phyang and Spitok, still inhabited by monastic communities today and a great place to learn about the ancient traditions of Ladakh..
-Overnight Hotel Spic N Span or similar.
+Spend today exploring some of the sights of Leh.
+First, we visit the Shankar monastery, known for its collection of Buddhist scriptures and murals.
+Then we head to Phyang and Spitok, still inhabited by monastic communities today and a great place to learn about the ancient traditions of Ladakh.
+Overnight Ladakh Eco Resort or similar.
 (BLD)

 Spend the day exploring the deep Buddhist heritage of this isolated part of India.
 Drive first to the 500 year old Tikse Monastery and Hemis Monastery, the largest in Ladakh.
 We then take a short walk to Shey, meeting local people on the way.
 Shey was once the capital of Ladakh dating back to the 17th century and home to an ancient fort, palace and monastery.
 From here we return to Leh for the night.
-Overnight Hotel Spic n Span or similar.
+Overnight Ladakh Eco Resort or similar.
 (BLD)

 Shey, Tikse and Hemis monasteries